Today is a day of purification, renewal, and hope. On this

-Stir the ingredients smoothly to the consistency of olive oil, or until it
+Stir the ingredients smoothly to the consistency of olive oil, or until

-it bubbles pour in enough paste to cover the bottom
+aluminum) and when it bubbles pour in enough paste to cover the bottom

 of the pan.
 Be quick in moving the pan so as to spread the paste

 thinly.
 Keep the pan moving; that paste is a delicate substance.
 After

 1 minute turn the pancake over, then turn it again and again until it

 triangle.
 Make eight of these, which should serve four.
 This first step

 is a smoky one and should be done in the kitchen.
+The pancakes,

-occurs in the dining room.
+the dining room.

 Juice of 2 oranges